CtrlAltLeo/project-bucket-half-full/Docs/USD.md

     }
 This file is then uploaded into usdview and gives us access to observing our sphere in a 3D environment.
 We are able to easily move, zoom, and rotate our camera to see our objects from any angle.

 To begin working with and viewing USD files, usdview download and documentation can be found [here](https://docs.omniverse.nvidia.com/usd/latest/usdview/index.html).
+Walking through most of the usdview section is extremely helpful to the installation process and understanding the basics.

 ## Blender